-As we’ve said in another Credit One card review for the Credit One Bank® Unsecured Visa® for Rebuilding Credit, you won’t actually know which Platinum card and rates you’ll receive until you prequalify.
+As we’ve said in another Credit One card review for the Credit One Bank® Platinum Visa® for Rebuilding Credit, you won’t actually know which Platinum card and rates you’ll receive until you prequalify.
 These are decent reward offerings while you build credit, but you’ll probably find a more valuable card for average credit from another issuer.

 Current sign-up bonus

 Like this no annual fee card variant of the Credit One Platinum Visa, none of the other Credit One Bank credit cards offer a sign-up bonus.

 Sign-up bonuses aren’t especially common for cards at this credit level, but even several starter credit cards carry some kind of introductory offer.
 For instance, the Discover it® Secured Credit Card comes with the Discover first-year cash back match feature.
 That means all the rewards you earn in the first year will essentially be doubled.